 Affairs of Ethiopia.

-meeting yesterday with Ahunna Eziakonwa, UNDP Assistant Administrator and Regional Director for
+yesterday with Ahunna Eziakonwa, UNDP Assistant Administrator and Regional Director for Africa.

-Africa.
-During the meeting, the two have discussed, among others, cooperation between Ethiopia
+During the meeting, the two have discussed, among others, cooperation between Ethiopia and

-and UNDP, the humanitarian situation in the Tigray region, and the ongoing preparation for the
+UNDP, the humanitarian situation in the Tigray region, and the ongoing preparation for

-phone yesterday with Sergey Lavrov, Foreign Minister of the Russian Federation.
-The Deputy
+yesterday with Sergey Lavrov, Foreign Minister of the Russian Federation.
+The Deputy Prime

-Prime Minister briefed Lavrov on the ongoing rehabilitation and reconstruction efforts in Tigray.
+Minister briefed Lavrov on the ongoing rehabilitation and reconstruction efforts in Tigray.
+Lavrov

-Lavrov said Russian Federation understands and supports the effort the Government of Ethiopia is
+said Russian Federation understands and supports the effort the Government of Ethiopia

 Government is always ready to continue to assist Ethiopia in this regard.